doehm/survivoR/README.md

 923 episodes.
 928 people.
 1 package!

-survivoR is a collection of data sets detailing events across 58 seasons of the US, Survivor Australia, Survivor South Africa and Survivor New Zealand.
+survivoR is a collection of data sets detailing events across 58 seasons of Survivor US, Survivor Australia, Survivor South Africa and Survivor New Zealand.
 It includes castaway information, vote history, immunity and reward challenge winners, jury votes, advantage details and heaps more!

 # Installation